-Provincial Sales Tax Rates in Canada (PST/RST)
+2018 Provincial Sales Tax Rates (PST/RST) in Canada

-Ontario implemented the HST in 2010, joining Nova Scotia, New Brunswick, and Newfoundland & Labrador where HST had already been in effect for some time.
-The province of British Columbia briefly implemented the HST but returned to a PST regime after rejection of the HST in a provincial referendum.
+Ontario implemented the HST in 2010, joining Nova Scotia, New Brunswick, and Newfoundland and Labrador where HSTs had already been in effect for some time.
+British Columbia briefly implemented an HST but returned to a PST regime after rejecting the HST in a provincial referendum.

 Exceptions for Exempt and Zero-Rated Goods and Services